ebullient/campaign-notes/gm-story/ideas/1-storm-lords-wrath-plot-summary.md

+---
+tags:
+- gm/story/ideas
+---
-Plot Summary - Storm Lord's Wrath
+# Plot Summary - Storm Lord's Wrath

 EVERYTHING in this post is a SPOILER!
 If you are not DMing this adventure, then don't ruin your fun by reading any further!